anwtn/functions-on-k8s/README.md

 `kubectl describe deployment/review-functions`
 `kubectl describe deployment/review-functions-http`

 The `func deploy` command generated two deployment objects - `review-functions` for the queue triggered function and `review-functions-http` for the HTTP triggered function.
-As there were no messages in the queue to trigger the auto-scaling, there were zero pods for `review-functions`.
+When I reviewed the events under `kubectl describe deployment/review-functions`, I noted that a single `pod` was provisioned, and torn down shortly after due to the lack of messages.

 I always like to look at the `pod` logs after a deployment.
 To list the pods, use: